ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data

-When the source data has labels but the target data does not, unsupervised domain adaptation (UDA) is a vital approach to perform the transfer learning from normal to abnormal scenes, which can be investigated in different aspects, \textit{i.e.} image level~\cite{zhu2017cycleGAN} and/or feature level~\cite{luo2019CLAN}, as well as cross various modalities.
-Compared to textured RGB images, the monochromatic event data, capturing only changes of intensity, is semantically more consistent in both domains, that denotes the homogeneous event features and thus can serve as a bridge to assist the RGB modal domain adaptation in the feature level.
-Based on this assumption, as shown in~\cref{fig:event_fuse_CLAN_d2s}, the entire event-aware adaptation model ISSAFE-CLAN consists of two branches, where the light-weight event-aware branch is the same as the aforementioned d2s fusion and the RGB branch is constructed by the ResNet-101~\cite{he2016resnet} backbone referring to the CLAN~\cite{luo2019CLAN} model.
-Up to our knowledge, we are making an early attempt to jointly perform the cross-modal unsupervised domain adaptation from normal to abnormal driving scenes between two heterogeneous modalities.
-In order to maintain the consistency of ground-truth labels of both branches, in the corresponding experiment, we mainly discuss the d2s event fusion mode, from which the original event data is applied as supervision signals instead of as inputs.
+The source RGB images have labels and the target images do not, but the event-based data of both domains are available.
+Thus, we propose \textit{Event-aware Domain Adaptation (EDA)} to reduce the domain gap of normal and abnormal datasets by fusing the event-aware data, which can also explore the large-scale unlabeled accident images of our DADA-seg.
+Compared to textured RGB images, the monochromatic event data, capturing only changes of intensity, is semantically more consistent in both domains, that denotes the homogeneous event features and thus can serve as a bridge to assist the RGB modal DA in the feature level.
+Based on this assumption, as shown in~\cref{fig:event_fuse_CLAN_D2S}, the ISSAFE-EDA consists of two branches, where the light-weight event-aware branch is the same as that in the aforementioned D2S fusion method and the RGB branch is constructed by the ResNet-101~\cite{he2016resnet} backbone referring to the CLAN~\cite{luo2019CLAN} model.
+When the source RGB image $X_S$ has ground-truth label $Y_S$, CE loss for the RGB branch $G_{i}$ in~\cref{fig:event_fuse_CLAN_D2S} is:

-To distinguish and eliminate the impact of diverse domain adaptation strategies, we utilize the CycleGAN~\cite{zhu2017cycleGAN} model to translate style of images from Cityscapes to DADA-seg and perform image-level adaptation between the two domains.
+The source event-based data $E_S$ is learned from its ground truth $V_S$ via BCE in the event branch $G_{e}$:

+The adversary loss between the RGB generator $G_i$ and discriminator $D_i$ according to the target image $X_T$ is:

+The final loss $\mathcal{L}_{EDA}$ of our ISSAFE-EDA model is combined from above 3 loss functions.
+Then, its training objective is:

+In this paper, we are making an early attempt to perform the cross-modal EDA from normal to abnormal scenes between two heterogeneous modalities.